 Employee performance is closely related to positive reinforcement.
-Employee recognition, reinforcement, and rewards can directly affect their motivation levels, productivity, and engagement.
+Employee recognition, reinforcement, and rewards can directly affect their motivation, productivity, and engagement.

-It is true that fun, occasional rewards, or events can be more rewarding for employees than a salary increase.
+Fun, occasional rewards or events can be more rewarding than a salary increase for employees.
 The reward can be anything from gift coupons to free dinner cards to any restaurant with close ones.

 Create a culture of rewards.
 Reward your employees frequently for their effort, hard work, and dedication.
 An effective reward system keeps employees happy, committed to the company, and motivated to succeed.

-You will see a higher level of motivation from your employees when they believe that they are constantly achieving more on a daily basis.
+You will see a higher level of motivation from your employees when they believe that they are constantly achieving more daily.